kolithakasun/Shared-Memory-using-C-language-and-pthreads/README.md

 I created a shared memory using C language for an assignment.
 By using pthreads I write into the shared memory and then read from the shared memory.
+Code is explaned in the ExplainedCode.pdf under Task 1

 Task that is given to me is as follows,